pouriapirz/socialGen/README.md

 # SocialGen
 **SocialGen** is a tool for generating large quantities of synthetic data that models status updates and sent messages from users of two imaginary social networks: _Gleambook_ and _Chirp_ networks.
 SocialGen can be configured to run in a parallel/distributed fashion generating partitions of data in parallel using a cluster of machines.

 SocialGen can generate data both in Asterix Data Model (ADM) format and JSON.
+It can also generate data with either 64-bit integer identifiers or string identifiers.
-Here is a sample data type definition for the output of SocialGen:
+Here is a sample data type definition for the output of SocialGen using 64-bit integer identifiers.

   ```
   create type EmploymentType as {